photo/documentation/docs/faq/Groups.markdown

 * ***Businesses***: Businesses as small as five and as large as five thousand and beyond can benefit from Trovebox for business.
 If you have unique needs, chances are we can accomodate them easily.
 Contact us at <a href="mailto:support@trovebox.com">support@trovebox.com</a> if you have any questions.

-* ***Families***: Families often have multiple smartphones per household, and that's not including any point and shoot or DSLR cameras a home may hold.
-All the adults in the household can pool their photo collection into one site and no one has to worry about where that one photo of Spot went.

-### How do I get started with groups?
+## How do I get started with groups?

 The Groups feature is available in your settings.
+All of Trovebox's current plans have access to Groups.

 ## What are Administrators?